github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-python.rst

 Flow sources
 ~~~~~~~~~~~~

 The data flow library contains some predefined flow sources.
-The class ``PublicCallableParameterFlowSource`` (defined in module ``semmle.code.csharp.dataflow.flowsources.PublicCallableParameter``) represents data flow from public parameters, which is useful for finding security problems in a public API.

-The class ``RemoteSourceFlow`` (defined in module ``semmle.code.csharp.dataflow.flowsources.Remote``) represents data flow from remote network inputs.
+The class ``RemoteFlowSource`` (defined in module ``semmle.python.dataflow.new.RemoteFlowSources``) represents data flow from remote network inputs.
 This is useful for finding security problems in networked services.

 Example
 ~~~~~~~

-This query shows a data flow configuration that uses all public API parameters as data sources:
+This query shows a data flow configuration that uses all network input as data sources:

 .. code-block:: ql